CBSE Class 10th, 12th Board Exam 2021: Check Top 9 Tips to Write Perfect Answers in Exam

 No matter how well you prepare for the exam, but if you are not able to put all your knowledge in the right way on your answer sheet then all your hard work goes in vain.
 Actually, it is a well-observed fact that students often become nervous and anxious while sitting in the examination hall.
 The pressure is so overwhelming that they tend to forget what they had learned during the exam preparations.
 Though it is natural among all but the situation can be made easy by following a few useful tips while sitting in the examination hall and writing your paper.

 Here we will take a look at some tips and strategies which will help you prepare and attempt your exam in the best possible way.

-1. Make right use of additional 15 minutes
+1. Make the right use of additional 15 minutes

 2. Set the priority

-Read a question carefully and understand the sense of question.
-Try to limit your answer to the requirement and avoid writing a whole paragraph explaining something that either does not need explaining, or that has not even been asked.
+Read a question carefully and understand the sense of the question.
+Try to limit your answer to the requirement and avoid writing huge paragraphs describing something that either does not need explaining, or that has not even been asked.
 Keep your answers left justified.

 For example: If you are asked a question “Define soil erosion”, then you are asked to write the definition of soil erosion not that its causes or effects which most of the students write in order to make their answer lengthier as they believe, ‘longer the answer the more it will score.’
-But it’s an absolute absurd as the examiner only look for valid explanations, but not the stories.
+But it’s absolutely absurd as the examiner only looks for valid explanations, but not the stories.

 4. Choose questions wisely

 Usually, some questions in the paper are provided with internal choices.
 The student has to select any one of those choices.
 But the tricky thing with these choices is that students often decide on instinct which question to attempt and later they regret not choosing the other question which they knew better.
 This happens because of haste.
 When it comes to you to choose the questions you want to attempt, give a careful reading to each question at least twice and then create a mental picture of what you have to write in each case.
 This way you will be able to evaluate your knowledge about the particular question and help you clear away any doubts.